-Within this model there are three ways in which the impervious urban surface (i.e., ground (e.g., roads, parking lots) and buildings, excluding the vegetation and bare soil) can be represented, namely the one tile (Best, 2005), two tile (Best et al., 2006) and MORUSES (Porson et al., 2010) schemes.
-The one tile scheme represents an urban area as a bulk surface with parameters that represent a block of concrete.
-The two tile scheme separates out the roofs of buildings from the street canyon, but the parameters for each surface are held constant and thus do not vary in space or time.
-The MORUSES scheme is similar to the two tile scheme except that the parameters and canyon turbulence is parametrised and depends upon the morphology of the urban area.
+Within this model there are three ways in which the impervious urban surface [i.e., ground (e.g., roads and parking lots) and buildings, excluding the vegetation and bare soil] can be represented, namely, the one-tile (Best 2005) and two-tile (Best et al. 2006) schemes and the Met Office Reading Urban Surface Exchange Scheme (MORUSES; Porson et al. 2010).
+The one-tile scheme represents an urban area as a bulk surface with parameters that represent a block of concrete.
+The twotile scheme separates out the roofs of buildings from the street canyon, but the parameters for each surface are held constant and thus do not vary in space or time.
+The MORUSES scheme is similar to the two-tile scheme, except that the parameters and canyon turbulence are parameterized and depend upon the morphology of the urban area.

-Results for all three versions were included in PILPS-urban, although MORUSES was an early version that did not include vegetation.
-Results from the one tile and two tile versions of JULES were submitted by two modelling groups with different assumptions about their initial conditions of soil moisture.
-Results presented in Best and Grimmond (2014) showed that the initial conditions for soil moisture can have a substantial impact on $Q_H$ and $Q_E$ .
-However, Best and Grimmond (2015b) show that four applications of JULES (a one tile and a two tile version run by two modelling groups) performed well in simulating $Q_H$ and $Q_E$ compared to other models in PILPS-Urban.
-For this study we have chosen to use solely the two tile urban scheme within JULES, because Best et al. (2006) showed that this performed better than the one tile version, but have ensured that the initial conditions for the runs are appropriate by undertaking a spin-up simulation, as described below.
+Results for all three versions were included in PILPS-Urban, although MORUSES was an early version that did not include vegetation.
+Results from the one- and two-tile versions of JULES were submitted by two modeling groups with different assumptions about their initial conditions of soil moisture.
+Results presented in Best and Grimmond (2014) showed that the initial conditions for soil moisture can have a substantial impact on Q_H and Q_E .
+However, Best and Grimmond (2016) show that four applications of JULES (a one-tile and a two-tile version run by two modeling groups) performed well in simulating Q_H and Q_E compared to other models in PILPS-Urban.
+For this study we have chosen to use solely the two-tile urban scheme within JULES, because Best et al. (2006) showed that this performed better than the one-tile version, but we have ensured that the initial conditions for the runs are appropriate by undertaking a spinup simulation, as described below.